As an Amazon Associate I earn from qualifying purchases.

 Table of Contents

-- Egg.
-A whole egg makes pancakes softer, tastier and binds the batter without banana.
-For vegan protein pancakes, substitute it with a flaxseed egg or a small mashed banana.
+- Egg – A whole egg makes them softer, binding the batter without banana.
+If vegan, substitute it with a flaxseed egg.

-- Baking powder.
-This helps pancakes rise and get fluffy.
-Make sure that it is not expired.
+- Baking powder – Optional, it helps pancakes rise and get fluffy.
+Just make sure that it hasn’t expired.

 How to make protein pancakes

-This is a very simple protein pancakes recipe.
-It comes together in a bowl or in a blender in less than 10 minutes.
-You can find the detailed printable recipe at the end of this blog post, but for now here’s an overview with step-by-step pictures.
+You can find the detailed printable recipe at the end of this blog post.
+But for now, here’s an overview with step-by-step pictures.

-- Step 5: Pour one scoop of batter into a hot and greased skillet.
-Cook your pancakes over medium heat until the underside is golden and small bubbles begin to appear on the surface, then flip with a spatula and cook until golden.
+Step 3 – Cook.
+Pour a scoop of batter into a hot, greased pan.
+Cook over low to medium heat until the underside turns golden and bubbles form on the surface.
+Flip with a spatula and cook until both sides are golden brown.
+Do not overcook them.

 Flavor variations

-- Chocolate chip pancakes – Fold through a handful of your favorite chocolate chips and serve with a drizzle of peanut butter on top (my favorite).
+- Chocolate chip – Fold through a handful of chocolate chips and serve with a drizzle of peanut butter.
+If you’re a cookie fan, try cookie dough protein flavor.

-- Peanut butter pancakes – Stir 1 tablespoon of peanut butter into the batter.
+- Peanut butter – Stir 1 tablespoon of peanut butter (or PB2) into the batter, then serve with an extra drizzle on top.

-- Chocolate protein pancakes – Mix in the batter 1 tablespoon of cocoa powder and some dark chocolate chips, if you want.
+- Chocolate – Use chocolate flavored protein powder or mix in the batter 1 tablespoon of cocoa powder.
+You may also add some dark chocolate chips.

-- Blueberry pancakes – Add fresh or frozen blueberries and optionally 1/2 teaspoon of lemon juice.
+- Lemon blueberry – Add fresh or frozen blueberries and ½ teaspoon of lemon juice.

-- Tiramisu protein pancakes – Add to the batter about 1/2 teaspoon of coffee powder and serve with a dollop of your favorite yogurt.
+- Tiramisu – Add to the batter ½ teaspoon of coffee powder and serve with a dollop of your favorite yogurt.

-- Oreo pancakes – Why not crushing in a couple of Oreos or protein cookies for extra texture and flavor?!
+- Cookies & cream – Why not crushing in a couple of Oreos or protein cookies for extra texture and flavor?

 Dietary adaptations